Hhbecker/LynxFileEncryption/README.md

 ### Choice of languages
 I chose to use C to implement the encrypt and decrypt functions because I wanted to work at the lowest level possible when performing bitwise operations.
 C has good support for bitwise operations but more importantly C allows one to write assembler directives inline which is how I implemented the XOR function on each byte of the plaintext.
 Implementing the encrypt and decrypt functions in C with inline assembler directives for the XOR operation will greatly increase performance with large ciphertexts.

+I chose to implement this encryption module in C to make use of the well supported bitwise operations specifically the bitwise XOR which is commonly used in ciphers because it is secure with nonrepetitive keys, computationally inexpensive, and easy to reverse.

 #### Strengths of Lynx